jbenf/inkextrude/README.md

       - `0`: Chamfer
       - `1`: Convex Fillet
       - `2`: Concave Fillet
-      - `3`: Simple Chamfer, only works with convex paths
+      - `3`: Simple Fillet, only works with convex paths.
+You can create a chamfer by adding $fn=1 (default is 10)

 #### Difference